 The majority of South African entrepreneurs’ businesses are not funded by business loans, private investors or angel investors.
-Many entrepreneurs have to rely on their own personal funds and savings and/or from friends and family.
+Many entrepreneurs have to rely on their own personal funds and savings and/or from friends and family as an alternative funding option.

-Below is a guide of alternative funding options if you have failed to get a cash injection from more traditional funders.
+Below is a guide to alternative funding options if you have failed to get a cash injection from more traditional funders.

 1. Bootstrapping